-- 3.33 Under the SMR,36 firms are required to allocate a PR for managing the allocation and maintenance of the firm's capital, funding and liquidity to an individual performing an SMF.37 The PRA expects: - the SMF allocated this PR to ensure that the firm conducts the assessments specified in paragraphs 3.29 to 3.31 and to document them in the firm's ICAAP submissions; and - firms to ensure this expectation is explicitly reflected in the relevant SMF's Statement of Responsibilities.
+- develop and analyse relevant stress or recovery scenarios, including where the qualifying parent undertaking's inflows from its subsidiaries are significantly reduced and/or market conditions make it difficult to rollover existing debt.
+Specifically, it should consider any constraints that have been, or might be, imposed on dividend payments from an entity established outside the United Kingdom to its qualifying parent undertaking; - provide information on the qualifying parent undertaking's expected quarterly inflows and outflows under both normal and stressed conditions over a three- to five-year time horizon; and - identify what management actions the firm would take in a stress to manage the risks of double leverage and the impact those management actions would have on the qualifying parent undertaking's inflows and outflows and on its double leverage ratio. - 3.32 Firms for which the PRA is not the global consolidating supervisor are not expected to conduct this assessment or provide the relevant analysis in their ICAAP documents, unless the PRA requests otherwise. - 3.33 Under the SMR, 35 firms are required to allocate a PR for managing the allocation and maintenance of the firm's capital, funding and liquidity to an individual performing an SMF.36 The PRA expects: - the SMF allocated this PR to ensure that the firm conducts the assessments specified in paragraphs 3.29 to 3.31 and to document them in the firm's ICAAP submissions; and - firms to ensure this expectation is explicitly reflected in the relevant SMF's Statement of Responsibilities.

-4 Reverse stress testing
+Reverse stress testing